Alaska, Discovering

 5. Took a Wildlife Cruise on a water taxi

 We highly recommend this excursion with Coldwater AK out of Homer.
 The tour is not cookie-cutter.
 There were 6 of us on the wildlife cruise.
 Captain John starts by asking what we want to see.
-We all agreed- any and everything!
-It was amazing to see mountains, a volcano that was active the day before we were there, wildlife, glaciers, and just pure beauty everywhere you looked and exceeded our expectations.
+We all agreed- anything and everything!
+It was amazing to see mountains, an active volcano the day before we were there, wildlife, glaciers, and just pure beauty everywhere you looked.
+It exceeded our expectations.

 20 Incredible Adventures That Made Us Love Alaska